What is 3G

 What is GPRS

 The General Packet Radio System (GPRS) is the next generation of GSM.
-It will be the basis of 3G networks in Europe and
+It will be

 elsewhere.